raikel/dnfal/README.rst

     python setup.py install

-Next, you must download the pretrained deep learning models from here `here <https://github.com/raikel/dnfal/models>`.
+Next, you must download the pretrained deep learning models from `here <https://github.com/raikel/dnfal/models>`_.
 Uncompress the downloaded files in any directory of your choice.
-Three models are provided:
-`detector_weights.pth` (for face detection), `marker_weights.pth` (for face landmark detection) and `encoder_weights.pth` (for face encoding).
+Three models are provided: `detector_weights.pth` (for face detection), `marker_weights.pth` (for face landmark detection) and `encoder_weights.pth` (for face encoding).

 Example usages